jbilcke-hf/image-segmentation/README.md

 duplicated_from: yizhangliu/Grounded-Segment-Anything
 ---

-This Space is used by VideoQuest, an experimental demo game
+This Space is duplicated from yizhangliu/Grounded-Segment-Anything